-This article is the first of a three-part series that breaks down the steps a business owner can expect to encounter when he decides to sell or transfer his business to the next generation.
+This article is the first of series that breaks down the steps a business owner can expect to encounter when he decides to sell or transfer his business to the next generation.

 This series breaks down the sale of a business into three distinct phases:

 - Phase 1 or the Infancy Stage – the business owner (the “Owner”) starts to think about his succession plan and begins to prepare for Phase 2;

 - Phase 2 or the Childhood Stage – the Owner proceeds down the chosen path towards the sale/transfer of his business; and

 - Phase 3 or the Adulthood Stage – the Owner sells his business and fulfills post-closing obligations, if any.